 1. Dispute the Police Officer's Personal Opinion

-Police officers often cite drivers for making unsafe turns or driving unsafely down a road.
-These tickets require the officer to put down his personal opinion and come to a subjective conclusion about what happened.
-If you have received a ticket where the officer needed to exercise some sort of personal judgment about the situation, you may be able to challenge that judgment.
+Police officers often cite drivers for driving unsafely, particularly for unsafe turns or lane changes.
+These citations often require the officer to put down their opinion and come to an objective conclusion.
+If you got a ticket where the officer needed to exercise personal judgment, you can challenge that judgment.

-For example, suppose you were cited with an unsafe lane change while driving on the highway.
-If you show up to fight the ticket, you can argue that your lane change was safe given the weather and traffic conditions at that time.
-To further support your argument, you could point out that the police officer was in front of you during the lane change, and that, due to the heavy traffic conditions, the officer most likely was paying more attention to the road in front of him rather than a car changing lanes behind him.
+For example, suppose police cite you for an unsafe lane change on the highway.
+You can argue that your lane change was safe, given the weather and traffic conditions.
+To further support your argument, you could point out that the officer was driving in front of you during the lane change.
+In heavy traffic conditions, an officer in front of you paid more attention to the road ahead rather than a car changing lanes behind.

 2. Dispute the Police Officer's Presentation of Evidence